DanielPM99/RAA/README.md

 If you are interested in simulating the other examples they are incompleted so you might have to correct some errors in order to simulate them.

-All the 3D files are stored in https://github.com/DanielPM99/RAA/tree/main/3D_Models
+All the 3D files and images are stored in https://github.com/DanielPM99/RAA/tree/main/3D_Models

+The tinkercad images for the potentiometer and the oximeter are stored in https://github.com/DanielPM99/RAA/tree/main/Tinkercad_Models

 # How to use